akirilyuk/voicegateway-load-tests/README.md

 sipp -sf uas.xml
 ```

 In a second window, you can now start the sending application.
-You should be able to use the same sending scenario as before, the difference is that on the jambonz side you must route the number to application that dials back to the load test generator.
+You can be use the same sending scenario as before, the difference is that on the jambonz side you must route the number to application that dials back to the load test generator.